-These Policies apply to all Emerson College owned or leased facilities, including, but not limited to, the broadcast journalism studio in the Walker Building, the Cabaret, the Cutler Majestic Theater, the Greene Theater, the television and design studios in the Tufte Performance and Production Center (“Tufte Center”), Theater One, the Zero Marlborough dance studio, and all other off-campus facilities such as the Arlington Street Church, the First and Second Church.
+These Policies apply to all Emerson College owned or leased facilities, including, but not limited to, the broadcast journalism studio in the Walker Building, the Student Performance Center, the Cutler Majestic Theater, the Greene Theater, the television and design studios in the Tufte Performance and Production Center (“Tufte Center”), Theater One, the Zero Marlborough dance studio, and all other off-campus facilities such as the Arlington Street Church, the First and Second Church.
 (All of these facilities collectively are referred to as the “Facilities”.)

 These Policies are divided into two sections: (1) a General Policies section that applies to all activities in the Facilities; and (2) a Specific Policies section that applies to activities requiring specific guidelines or special supervision.

 Violations of these Policies shall be considered violations of the rules and regulations promulgated in the Emerson College Student Handbook and shall be subject to the disciplinary process and sanctions described therein.